Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 #### `_start()`

-Lets find the address of `main()` so that we can call it to run the challenge for the second stage fo the exploit.
+Lets find the address of `_start()` so that we can call it to run the challenge for the second stage fo the exploit.

 ```
 pwndbg> info address _start